BrendanJohn/e28/independent-study/README.md

 Initial released on May 29, 2013

 ## Drawbacks of React
-Some drawbacks of Vue.js include...
+Some drawbacks of React include...

+## Ideal use case
+Ideal use case of React

 ## Key features of Vue.js
 Incrementally adoptable architecture that focuses on declarative rendering and component composition.